Lease vs Finance a Car, What Is Best For You?

 Which One Is Better?

-If you enjoy the smell of a new car and you are one of those who prefers to update your vehicle every two years, leasing a car is for you.
+If you enjoy the smell of a new car and prefer to update your vehicle every two years, leasing is a great option for you.
 Leasing is like renting a house; although you are paying for the privilege, the car is not really yours.
 You’re paying for the luxury of driving a new car, one that you’ll likely trade in frequently.

-Also, if you want some sort of guarantee when you lease, your car will almost always be under warranty.
+Additionally, if you want some sort of guarantee when leasing a car, it will almost always be under warranty.
 You don’t have to worry too much about major mechanical issues compared to when owning your car.
 If you want to pay less, you generally won’t need to spend much on a down payment.
 Plus, monthly payments are 30% to 50% lower than if you were financing the same car.

 Lastly, you don’t want to worry about selling your car, this takes more work so once your lease is up, simply return the car to the dealership.

-If you want to own your car but you are unable to pay for it all at once, the car will be completely yours once all payments have bee met.
+If you want to own your car but you are unable to pay for it all at once, the car will be completely yours once all payments have been made.
 Take into account that you will have to pay between 10 and 15% of the value of the car as a down payment.

 Also, if you don’t want to limit how far you can drive.
 When you own your car, you have complete control over your distances and mileage compared to leasing a vehicle.
 Additionally, you can personalize your cars license plates, you can upgrade it, change the tires or give it your personal touch.